VolkanSah/Apache2-with-Nginx-Reverse-Proxy-and-Let-s-Encrypt-SSL-on-Debian-Ubuntu/README.md

-# Install Apache2 with Nginx Reverse Proxy and Let's Encrypt SSL on Debian/Ubuntu
+# Install Apache2 with Nginx Reverse Proxy and Let's Encrypt SSL on Debian/Ubuntu (Update 2023)
 This README.md file will guide you through setting up Apache2 as your dynamic web server, Nginx as a reverse proxy, and securing your setup with Let's Encrypt SSL certificates on Debian or Ubuntu systems.
 ## Prerequisites